cs4241-21a/a4-creative-coding/README.md

 - I Designed a 2D audio visualizer for 2 songs(Billie Eilish bad guy and Vivaldi's spring).
 User interaction can control 4 visual aspects : Bar width, Barcolor, Background color and Rotation.

+    -rotate looks better with bar width set to min

 Images of application: